-Where exactly is it?
 The Coast of the Etruscans is located in the Province of Livorno and extends over 80 kilometers of sandy beaches, sand dunes, rocks and cliffs beginning from the capital city of Livorno and finishing at the city of Piombino (the port from which you can take a ferry to the islands of Elba or Corsica).

-I am a big fan of Marina di Bibbona, Mulino a Fuoco and “California“.
-For a great list of Tuscan spiagge and how to get there, check out this article by Arttrav.com.
+I am a big fan of the beaches Marina di Bibbona, Mulino a Fuoco and “California“.
+For a great list of Tuscan spiagge and how to get there by train – check out my list on Italy Magazine.
 Also for those who have dogs, here is a list of dog beaches in Italy (Even Fido needs to cool off in this heat).

 This time we visited the beautiful Castiglioncello, a beautiful pearl of a town that was the height of Italian society during the 50’s and 60’s.
-The Pasquini Castle overlooks the coast and is surrounded by a beautiful park with various shady areas to take refuge from the heat.
+The Pasquini Castle overlooks the coast and is surrounded by a beautiful park offering various shady areas to take refuge from the heat.

 When I first moved to Italy eating the octopus tentacles kind of freaked me out but now me and t-man actually fight over them.
 Naturally, that wasn’t enough for me and after dinner I wandered down to the outdoor market to grab a crepe filled with honey & raisins.
 Simply Delectable…

 If that hasn’t yet convinced you to get on the latest train or lazzi blue bus to the seaside and order a spritz or glass or rose, you may need to get your head checked.
 Kidding aside, please bring adequate sunscreen – I saw way too many over-cooked Italians (in white speedos of course) for my liking.
 I personally prefer to not look the color of “terracotta” but that’s just me.
 Nothing compares to watching the sunset on the beach with your toes curled in the sand.
 Perhaps, you may even forget that you have to work on Monday, a girl can always try.